EMDR Substance Abuse

 Although a factor such as genetics can predispose one person to become addicted while another does not, other causal factors are likely at play.
 Underlying unresolved emotional pain due to trauma or abuse can fuel the need to use a substance to help manage the uncomfortable feelings associated with these deep-seated issues.
 Post-traumatic stress disorder (PTSD) and other anxiety disorders may cause the individual to rely on using substances in order to self-medicate the pain away.

 Eye Movement Desensitizing and Reprocessing (EMDR) therapy has been commonly used to treat people struggling with PTSD in recent years.
-One of the clinical findings has shown that many of these patients have a co-occurring substance use disorder, and that disorder was also helped via the EMDR therapy.
-In fact, clinical evidence has demonstrated that EMDR can help patients resolve the traumatic memories, which can then quell potential relapse triggers and cravings.
-Because of this, wider use of EMDR for treating addiction is emerging as a viable therapy or adjunct therapy for this dual diagnosis.
+One of the clinical findings has shown that many of these patients have a co-occurring substance use disorder, and that disorder was also helped via EMDR therapy.
+In fact, clinical evidence has demonstrated that EMDR can help patients resolve traumatic memories, which can then quell potential relapse triggers and cravings.
+Because of this, the wider use of EMDR for treating addiction is emerging as a viable therapy or adjunct therapy for this dual diagnosis.

 One of the hallmarks of PTSD is the inability of the individual to let go of the traumatic event they had experienced.
 The trauma is kept front and center in the psyche via flashbacks and nightmares, so the individual attempts to repress the memories, many times turning to alcohol or drugs to accomplish that.

 EMDR is a treatment that walks the client through an eight-stage process of identifying and then addressing those traumatic experiences that have overwhelmed the client’s ability to cope.
 Using a therapeutic model based on the adaptive information processing model, which assumes that unhealed traumas can play a significant role in the maladaptive behavior of substance abuse.